-When a customer has problems training their cat, the #1 excuse I hear is:
+Almost every single time that a customer comes to me with problems training their cat, the #1 reason they give me is:

 "I can't train my cat because it's not food motivated"